delucis/apples/README.md

 ## Dependencies

-_These are automatically installed if you use the `ci-wp-dev` environment._
+_These are automatically installed if you use the `apples-wp-dev` environment._

 - [Twenty Twelve](https://wordpress.org/themes/twentytwelve/) WordPress theme